stsiwo/e-commerce-starter-kits/api/note.md

     - DELETE: whether you want to delete all children entities as well when delete its parent entity.

     -

+  ## Cascade.Remove vs orphanRemoval

+    - orphanRemoval: when one of children is deleted (e.g., one of products which belong to this category is deleted from this category such as category.removeProduct(targetProduct), this product is deleted from db.

+    - CascadeType.Remove: this category is deleted, all products which belong to this category are also deleted.

   ## Keep Insertion Order (Collection with @OrderBy)